goodwithtech/dockle/.github/ISSUE_TEMPLATE/SUPPORT_QUESTION.md

 ---
 name: Support Question
 labels: question
-about: If you have a question about DockerGuard.
+about: If you have a question about Dockle.
 ---

 <!--